Sergey Chernyshev (footballer)

-Sergey Sergeyevich Chernyshev (Sergey Çernışev; born 27 April 1990) is an Azerbaijani professional association football player.
+Sergey Sergeyevich Chernyshev (Sergey Çernışev; born 27 April 1990) is an Azerbaijani professional footballer who plays as a midfielder or forward.

 Career

-The striker played during his career for the FC Rostov (reserves), FC Rostov-2, FC Taganrog and FK Mughan.
+Chernyshev played for the FC Rostov (reserves), FC Rostov-2, FC Taganrog and FK Mughan.

 In January 2017, Chernyshev joined Sumgayit, before joining Kapaz PFK in July 2017.
 On 2 January 2018, Kapaz announced that Chernyshev had left the club by mutual consent.